nhsconnect/ITK-FHIR-Digital-Medicines/pages/engage/engage_julie_jones_imms.md

 ## Example Instance of Scenario ##

+{% include note.html content="these examples have not been clinially assured against Digital Medicines use cases" %}

 ```
 <xml>
 <!--This xml example is for illustrative purposes only and has not been clinically verified.-->